 What happened this time?

-Wawa first notified its customers of a payment card breach in December 2019.
+Wawa first notified its customers of a payment card leak in December 2019.
 But although the firm discovered malware on its payment processing servers that month, it had actually been sitting there since March, potentially siphoning card data silently from every single Wawa location.
 That’s more than 850 stores, across Pennsylvania, New Jersey, Delaware, Maryland, Virginia, Florida, and Washington DC.

 The company itself has so far declined to put a number on how many customers have been affected.
 However, while cardholders were still wondering whether they’ve been impacted or not, something else happened.
 At the end of January, a hacker began to upload the stolen cards to a notorious dark web marketplace, known as Joker’s Stash.

-They are claiming to have 30 million stolen cards in total, which if accurate could make this one of the biggest card breaches of its kind, placing it alongside other incidents at Home Depot (2014) and Target (2013).
+They are claiming to have 30 million stolen cards in total, which if accurate could make this one of the biggest card leaks of its kind, placing it alongside other incidents at Home Depot (2014) and Target (2013).